Virginia Tech® home

 The program starts and ends in Washington, D.C. at the airport.
 Students are responsible for their own transportation to and from the D.C. area.
 Students wishing to start or end their travel in a different location should choose to purchase their own airline tickets in lieu of the group ticket option.

 A group ticket option (arranged for the student by RSAP) is available for all tracks.
 Students who prefer to start or end their travel at a different location or choose to extend their travel at the end of the program are able to purchase their own airfare and be reimbursed at the cost of the group ticket.
 Students who purchase their own airfare are required to schedule the group international flight from the U.S. to the destination country in order to arrive with the group at the destination.
+Specific instructions about purchasing flights will be provided early in the spring semester.

 If you are a first year or new transfer student, we understand that you will not have a GPA until the end of your first semester.
 Your GPA will not be considered as a part of your application for RSAP.
 Please leave it blank or put N/A. RSAP participants are expected to have a GPA of 2.5 or higher by the end of their first semester.